Robert Houssart

 Lara Othman, Olyrix, The Exterminating Angel, Opéra national de Paris

-Houssart made his debut with the Australian premiere of Ligeti’s Le Grand Macabre at the Adelaide Festival, and early in his career worked at La Monnaie, English National Opera, Opera North and Opéra Comique, as well as Theater an der Wien, where he conducted the world premiere of Anno Schreier's Hamlet.
-Since 2014 he has worked regularly with Royal Danish Opera and Royal Danish Ballet, and has conducted more than 200 performances there, including new operas such as Louise Alenius’s Manualen, Thomas Adès’s The Exterminating Angel and Powder Her Face, and David Bruce’s Nothing, alongside core repertoire including Mozart, Strauss and Wagner, and his advocacy of Entartete Musik.
+Houssart made his debut with the Australian premiere of Ligeti’s Le Grand Macabre at the Adelaide Festival.
+From 2015-2024 he was resident conductor at the Royal Danish Opera and Royal Danish Ballet, Copenhagen, and has conducted more than 300 performances there.
+His projects have included new operas such as Hans Abrahamsen’s The Snow Queen (world premiere), Louise Alenius’s Manualen (world premiere), Thomas Adès’s The Exterminating Angel and Powder Her Face, Matias Vestergaard’s Lisbon Floor (world premiere), Haugur Tómasson’s Gudruns Lied, alongside a core repertoire of Mozart, Verdi, Puccini, Bizet, Tchaikovsky, Prokofiev, Debussy, Wagner, Strauss, Bernstein, and his advocacy of Entartete Musik such as Weill and Korngold.

 ‘I think of orchestral pieces as fantastical animals that start to breathe when we begin to play them.
 You’re in an enclosure with this mythical beast, trying to understand it, touch it and not let it bite you’